-OST PEOPLE EXISTENTIA
+IOST PEOPLE EXISTENTIA

 A strong majority sees the urgency of the problem-44% of people say that we should have already taken action, and only 21% say action must be taken immediately.
 This represents two-thirds of our sample.
-But another 30% see the timeline for action as in the next year, couple years, within the decade, or wait and see.
+But another 30% see the timeline for action as in the next year, couple years, within the decade, or are willing to wait and see.